lorin/tla-linearizability/README.md

 >>
 ```

-## Translating definitions into TLA+

-Here are some of excerpts of the TLA+ model.
-I tried to make the TLA+
+## Some excerpts of the model

+I endeavored to make the TLA+ representation as close as possible to how the
-representation as close as possible to how the definitions were written in the
+definitions were written in the paper, rather than trying to optimize for
-paper, rather than trying to optimize for reducing the state space of the TLC model
+reducing the state space of the TLC model checker.
-checker.

 ### Linearizable history